developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/setup/index.md

 Installing Enterprise Browser on a desktop or laptop system provides all the software necessary to start making Enterprise Browser apps.
 All that's needed in addition to the software is a connection via Android Debug Bridge (ADB) or Microsoft Mobile Device Center (or ActiveSync on WinXP) to one or more [supported Zebra devices](/enterprise-browser/1-4/guide/about/#mobile) running Android or Windows Mobile/CE.
 See the Prerequisites section for connection details.

 #### Platform Support
-Windows is required for full Enterprise Browser development.
-Enterprise Browser 1.3 and higher packages can be downloaded as a Mac OS X disk image (.dmg) file that allows Mac users to:
+**Windows is required for full Enterprise Browser development**.
+For Mac OS X users, Enterprise Browser 1.3 and higher can be downloaded as a disk image (.dmg), allowing a subset of administrative functions listed below.

+**Mac OS X Functionality**:

 * Copy EnterpriseBrowser `.apk` files to Android devices
-* Copy EnterpriseBrowser `.cab` files to an MDM system for mass deployment
+* Copy EnterpriseBrowser `.cab` files to [Stage Now](/stagenow/2-3/gettingstarted/) or a mobile device management (MDM) system for mass deployment
-* Create shortcuts to Android apps using the EB native widget (present in the device after installing the EB app)
+* Create shortcuts to Android apps using the EB native widget (pushed to the device as part of EB installation)
-* Access the EB demo app
+* Access the Enterprise Browser [Feature Demo](/enterprise-browser/1-4/guide/featuredemo/) app
 * Easily link to EB online help

 <!-- * Copy EnterpriseBrowser .cab files to Windows Mobile/CE devices -->

 #### Prerequisites
-The install Enterpriise Browser and build EB apps (Windows only), the following is required:
+Installing Enterprise Browser and building EB apps requires the following:

-* A computer running Windows or Mac OS X (with a subset of functions as listed above)
+* A computer running Windows
+* One or more [supported Zebra devices](/enterprise-browser/1-4/guide/about/#mobile) connected to the computer (as below)
-* USB driver for targeting Zebra devices (required on Windows only)
+* USB driver for targeting Zebra devices installed
 * Android Debug Bridge (if targeting Android devices)
-* Microsoft Mobile Device Center (if targeting Windows Mobile/CE devices; included with Windows 7)
+* Microsoft Mobile Device Center (if targeting Windows Mobile/CE devices)

-_**Note**: Mobile Device Center replaced Microsoft ActiveSync starting with Windows Vista.
-Installation from Windows XP systems requires ActiveSync_.
+_**Note: Microsoft Mobile Device Center** replaced ActiveSync starting with Windows Vista.
+It is usually included with the operating system, but sometimes must be downloaded separately.
+Installation of Enterprise Browser from Windows XP systems requires ActiveSync_.

 #### Removal From Devices
-When uninstalled using the Android App Manager, Enterprise Browser and its related components will be removed completely under most circumstances.
-The two known exceptions and recommendations are listed below). **Zebra recommends confirming the completeness of uninstallations for each device scenario**.
+When Enterprise Browser is uninstalled from an Android device using the Android App Manager, EB and its related components will under most circumstances be removed properly.
+Known exceptions are listed below.

 **Incomplete removal scenarios**:

-* **TC55 with Jelly Bean -** Enterprise Browser files remain if installed on internal memory.
-Installation on SD Card recommended.
+* **TC55 Jelly Bean -** with Enterprise Browser installed on internal memory.
+Enterprise Browser files remain after uninstallation.
+Install to SD Card instead.
-* **MC32 with Jelly Bean -** Enterprise Browser files remain if installed on internal memory.
-Installation on SD Card recommended.
+* **MC32 Jelly Bean -**  with Enterprise Browser installed on internal memory.
+Enterprise Browser files remain after uninstallation.
+Install to SD Card instead.

+> **Zebra recommends that uninstallation be verified for each device scenario** before any process is automated using [Stage Now](/stagenow/2-3/gettingstarted/) or an MDM system.

 ### Windows Installation
 If upgrading from a prior version of Enterprise Browser, the older version must be manually uninstalled before installing the new one (see image, below).